New Microsoft Beta Exams 2026: Full Timeline and Current GA Status

 Best suited for:

-Software developers building AI-powered apps, Copilot Studio developers, anyone working with Azure OpenAI Service or LangChain on Azure.
+Software developers building AI-powered apps, Copilot Studio developers, anyone working with Azure OpenAI Service, Azure AI Foundry agents, or RAG architectures on Azure.

 AI-901: Azure AI Fundamentals

-This is the entry-level credential for the entire AI-xxx exam family — the equivalent of AZ-900 for Azure or MS-900 for Microsoft 365, but for AI.
+This is the entry-level credential for the entire AI-xxx exam family — the equivalent of AZ-900 for Azure or AB-900 for Microsoft 365 Copilot & Administration, but for AI.
 No coding experience required.
 AI-901 is designed to prove foundational AI literacy across concepts, responsible AI principles, and Microsoft's core AI services.

 For professionals in non-technical roles who need to understand and communicate about AI initiatives — project managers, business analysts, compliance officers, executives — AI-901 provides a credible, vendor-validated baseline.
 It's also a natural starting point before pursuing AI-103 or AI-200.